- This event has passed.

 Carnival of Basel Programme

-The satirical rhyming Schnitzelbanks will be performed around the streets of Basel from 27 February to 1 March 2023, with the final Endstreich taking place on 1 March until the early hours of the following day.
+The satirical rhyming Schnitzelbanks will be performed around the streets of Basel from 10 to 12 March, with the final Endstreich going on to 4am on the Thursday morning.

 Traditional Carnival Costumes